romansyasu/DataMBA-Romansya/README.md

-# DataMBA-WebParsing
+# DataMBA-Romansya
-One of curriculum in Data MBA course is Web Parsing.
-There are two project : Parsing from IMDB and Twitter API.
+All my work from Data MBA course (2019)